ashleyemfernandez/OOP-Challenge-SVG-Logo-Maker/README.md

   In order to install this project the user must access the GitHub repository and use the code from the command line.

   ## Usage
   When accessing the code from the integrated terminal, the command-line prompts for information about the logo by asking the user for 3 characters, the color of the text, the shape of the logo, and the color of the shape.
-A svg file is generated with the information the user inputs and is able to be viewed the logo is able to be viewed from a broswer.
+A svg file is generated with the information the user inputs and the logo is able to be viewed from a broswer.

   ## License
   This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).